currinjs/CurrinJS/aio/content/tutorial/toh-pt3.md

 ## Declare _HeroDetailComponent_ in the _AppModule_
-Every component must be declared in one&mdash;and only one&mdash;Angular module.
+Every component must be declared in one&mdash;and only one&mdash;Currin module.

 Open `app.module.ts` in your editor and import the `HeroDetailComponent` so you can refer to it.